mosearc/smart_lock/README.md

 ``` bash
 git clone https://github.com/mosearc/smart_lock.git
 ```
 - Open the folder corresponding to the module you want to compile/upload/run using the appropriate IDE (as specified in [Software requirements](#Software-requirements) section).
-Make sure to obtain the libraries needed.
+Make sure to obtain and import the libraries needed.
 ## Next Features
 - Remote block/unblock handling
 - More local control using numpad for input and screen for output